Dalal Abdel Aziz

-Education
+Early life and education

-Abdel Aziz had her bachelor's degree from the Faculty of Agriculture at Zagazig University.
+Abdel Aziz was born on 17 January 1960 in Farghan, Sharqia, Egypt.
+She obtained her bachelor's degree from the Faculty of Agriculture at Zagazig University.
 She later studied at the Faculty of Mass Communication, English Literature and Political Science in the Cairo University.

 Career

-Abdel Aziz entered the field of acting in 1977 with some small roles, including her role in the series "Bint Al Ayam", and her actual beginning was when artist Nour El Demerdash introduced her to theater, and she participated in many series, plays and films, such as “Five-Star Thieves” (1994) with Salah Zulfikar, and with these works she was able to obtain many awards as the best actress.
+Abdel Aziz entered the field of acting in 1977 with some small roles, including her role in the series "Bint Al Ayam", and her actual beginning was when artist Nour El Demerdash introduced her to theater.
+She collaborated in many artworks with her husband during the 1980s and early 1990s.

+She then participated in many series, plays and films, such as “Akhoia hayes wana layes” (1992) play with Samir Ghanem, “Five-Star Thieves” (1994) with Salah Zulfikar in his final film role, followed by “Sleeping in Honey” (1996) with Adel Emam, and with these works she was able to obtain many awards as the best actress.
+Her last film was "Tasleem Ahali" (2022).

-Personal life
+Personal life and death

-Abdel Aziz was married to actor Samir Ghanem; they were the parents of actresses Donia and Amy.
+Abdel Aziz was married to actor Samir Ghanem in 1984, they were the parents of actresses Donia and Amy.

 Ghanem died from complications of kidney functions and associated mucormycosis related to COVID-19 in El Safa Hospital, Mohandiseen, Giza on 20 May 2021, at the age of 84.
 Abdel Aziz herself died on 7 August, from complications related to COVID-19 100 days after infection.